THE SCHOOLS OF MCKEEL ACADEMY

 Parent/guardians presenting with sickness symptoms shall be denied entry into facilities.
 Students who show symptoms of sickness must be picked up from school immediately.

-Please contact our COVID Care Coordinator if you believe your student has been exposed or is presenting COVID-19 symptoms.
+Please contact our COVID Care Coordinator if you believe your student is presenting COVID-19 symptoms.

 COVID-19 Exposure Protocol